-Your privacy is of great importance to Computest.
-At the very least, we uphold the privacy legislation.
-This means that your data is safe with us and that we always use your data in a suitable manner.
-In this privacy statement we explain what we do via the Computest.nl website with all the information that we acquire concerning you.
-If you have any questions or you would like to know exactly what we record about you, please contact us at Computest.
+Your privacy is very important to Computest.
+We therefore comply with the privacy legislation.
+This means that your data is safe with us and that we always use them properly.
+In this privacy statement, we explain everything we do with information we learn about you at the website Computest.nl.
+If you have any questions, or if want to know what information about you we keep track of, please contact Computest.

-The security of personal data is extremely important to us.
+Security of personal data is very important to us.
 In order to protect your privacy, we take the following measures:

-- Access to personal data is protected by means of a user name and password
+- Access to personal data is protected with a username and password and two-factor authentication

-- After the data is received it is stored in a separate, protected system
+- After receipt, the data are stored in a separate, secure system

-- We take physical measures, such as keys and lockers for the protection of access to the systems in which personal data are stored
+- We take physical measures such as locks and safes to prevent access to the systems in which personal data are stored

-- We use secure connections (Secure Sockets Layer or SSL), whereby all the information shared between you and our website is protected when you fill in your personal data
+- We use secure connections (Secure Sockets Layer or SSL) which protect all information sent between you and our site when you enter personal data

 Changes to this privacy statement

-When we make changes to our website it means that we will, of course, also make changes to the privacy statement.
-Make sure you always check the date given at the top of this page and regularly check whether there are new versions.
-We will do our best to announce changes separately.
+When our website changes, we naturally also have to amend the privacy statement.
+So always check the date above and check back regularly to see if there are new versions.
+We will do our best to also announce changes separately.

 You have the following rights:

-- to be given an explanation about which personal data we have and what we do with that
+- to ask us to explain which personal data we have and what we do with them

-- to inspect the exact personal data that we have
+- to inspect the precise personal data we hold

-Make sure that you always state clearly who you are so that we can be certain that we do not amend or remove the personal data of the wrong person.
+Please make sure you always clearly indicate who you are, so that we know for sure that we are not amending or deleting the data for the wrong person.

 Submitting a complaint

-If you believe that we have not helped you in the correct manner, then you have the right to submit a complaint to the supervisory body.
-That is the Dutch Data Protection Authority.
+If you feel we are not helping you properly, you have the right to submit a complaint to the regulator, officially known as the Data Protection Authority.